EvanLosh/CommEd/README.md

 2. User stories
    * User can post a math problem with an answer, a solution, and references.
-   * User can create diagrams to include in their posts.
-   * Post bodies can include styled equations and custom graphics.
+   * Post bodies can include markdown, styled equations, and links to graphics
    * User can edit their posts.
    * User can view other users' posts.
    * User can search for posts by substrings.